 8 But we know that the law is good, if a man use it lawfully;

 However, we have to be careful with this declaration because some of the prohibitions that were given to the Jews under the Old Covenant are no longer pertinent for the New Testament believer.
 One of such is observing the weekly Sabbath.
 Likewise, there were certain overt sins whose penalty was death.
 One of such was adultery.
-While this is still considered as sinful behavior today, the penalty for such is no longer in effect.
+While this is still considered sinful behavior today, the liability for such is no longer in effect.

 9 Knowing this, that the law is not made for a righteous man, but for the lawless and disobedient, for the ungodly and for sinners, for unholy and profane, for murderers of fathers and murderers of mothers, for manslayers,